asciinema/asciinema-player/README.md

 ### Loading a recording from another source

-If you'd like to load a recording yourself and just pass it over to the player then use `{ data: data }` object as source argument to `create`:
+If you'd like to load a recording yourself and just pass it over to the player, use `{ data: data }` object as source argument to `create`:

 ```javascript
 AsciinemaPlayer.create({ data: data }, containerElement);
 ```

-where `data` can be one of:
+where `data` can be:

 - a string containing asciicast in [v1](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v1.md) or [v2](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md) format
 - an object representing asciicast in [v1](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v1.md) format
 - an array representing asciicast in [v2](https://github.com/asciinema/asciinema/blob/develop/doc/asciicast-v2.md) format
 - a function which when invoked returns one of the above (may be async)

-If `data` is a function then the player invokes it when playback is started by a user.
-If [preload](#preload) option is used then the function is invoked during player initialization (mounting in DOM).
+If `data` is a function, then the player invokes it when playback is started by a user.
+If [preload](#preload) option is used, the function is invoked during player initialization (mounting in DOM).

 Provided `data` is parsed with built-in asciicast format parser by default (also